 Go to Fair Trading NSW website or contact by phone

 On your rights go to the Anti-Discrimination Board of NSW website or the Australian Human Rights Commission.
-This is set up by the Federal Government for the protection and promotion of human rights both in Australia and throught the world.
+This is set up by the Federal Government for the protection and promotion of human rights both in Australia and throughout the world.

 We are not affiliated with The Tenants’ Union.
 The information on this website article does not constitute legal advice.

 If you live outside the state of NSW information may be different.
 For tenancy issues, speak to your legal advisors or trained employees of the Tenants’ Advice and Advocacy Service at www.tenants.org.au.